Pyone Cho: Political imprisonment

 In August 2007, he and other activists marched to protest against high fuel prices.
 The protests led to the Saffron Revolution, the largest demonstrations against the military government since 1988.
 On 22 August 2007, he and other prominent activists were rearrested.
 He was detained in prison without trial for more than a year until August 2008.
 On 11 November, he was sentenced to 65 years in prison.

 On 13 January 2012, he was released as part of a mass presidential pardon of political prisoners with nearly 600 other political prisoners.
-He spent 20 years of his adult life in prison and was considered a prisoner of conscience by Amnesty International.
+He spent 20 years of his adult life as a prisoner and was considered a prisoner of conscience by Amnesty International.

 Political career

 Pyone Cho was elected for a parliamentary seat in the lower house (Pyithu Hluttaw)'s Dawbon constituency in the 2015 general election, representing the National League for Democracy.
 He is the first student leader of the 88 Generation Students Group to be elected into the Burmese Parliament.

-Prior to becoming a member of the Burmese Parliament, Pyone Cho was one of the main leaders of the 88 Generation Students Group, a political and human rights organization in Myanmar, consisting of democracy activists from the 1988 Uprising, the 1996/1998 student democracy movement, and other younger generation of activists.
+Prior to becoming a member of the Burmese Parliament, Pyone Cho was one of the main leaders of the 88 Generation Peace and Open Society, a social movement and infl activist group, and political and human rights organization in Myanmar, consisting of democracy activists from the 1988 Uprising, the 1996/1998 student democracy movement, and other younger generation of activists.

 Family

-Pyone Cho married to Wah in 2007 in the middle of one of his releases.
+Pyone Cho married to Wah Wah Win in 2007 in the middle of one of his releases.

 Pyone Cho's younger brother, Thet Win Aung, was also an internationally recognized human rights figure.
 Thet Win Aung died in Mandalay Prison at the age of thirty-five, after being imprisoned and tortured for engaging in peaceful acts of protest.